LeastAuthority/leastauthority.com/README.rst

 1. Deploy the correct ec2 image.
 2. Checkout the website repository into the correct place.
    The repo is at ``leastauthority.com:/home/website/leastauthority.com`` By default /home/website is the parent repo.
-This directory contains:
+This directory contains

       * leastauthority.com/:  The parent directory of the server code
       * signup.furl:   The furl for the flappserver signup service